Deinococcus ficus

-Deinococcus ficus strain CC-FR2-10T is a recently discovered gram-positive bacteria which plays a role in the production of nitrogen fertilizer.
+Deinococcus ficus strain CC-FR2-10T is a gram-positive bacteria which plays a role in the production of nitrogen fertilizer.
 It was originally isolated from a Ficus plant, hence its name.

 Discovery

 Deinococcus ficus was isolated in 2006 by Wei-An Lai, Peter Kämpfer, A. B. Arun, Fo-Ting Shen, Birgit Huber, P. D. Rekha1, and Chiu-Chung Young while the scientists were in the process of searching for certain rhizobacteria possessing the unique ability to aid in the vegetative growth of plants.
 D. ficus was given the species name ficus after it was isolated from the rhizosphere of the Ficus religiosa.
 After its discovery, various aspects such as its 16S rRNA gene sequence, respiratory quinones, structural polar lipids, and metabolic processes were tested through culturing on nutrient agar for two days at a temperature of 30 degrees Celsius.
 During this process, Deinococcus ficus was catalogued as strain CC-FR2-10T.
 Although Deinococcus ficus has been proven useful in a variety of other functions, its role in the rhizosphere remains largely unknown.